dimitri-yatsenko/datajoint-book/book/00-intro/01-history.md

 ```

 # Early Work at BCM
-In the summer of 2008, I joined Dr. Andreas Tolias's new lab at Baylor College of Medicines's Department of Neuroscience.
+In the summer of 2008, I joined Dr. Andreas Tolias's new lab at Baylor College of Medicine's Department of Neuroscience.
 The lab was focused on complex neurophysiology experiments.
 A group of students and postdocs, including Alex Ecker, Philipp Berens, Andreas Hoenselaar, and R. James Cotton, had already started a MATLAB-based library called "Steinbruch," which used MySQL to link data through computational dependencies.